-You think you know how to describe ‘Life’?
-Well, go ahead, give it a shot … and then compare it with this blog.
+You think you know how to define ‘Life’?
+Well, go ahead, give it a shot, and then compare it with this blog post.

 But, it just happens that in preparation for this blog I listened to a presentation by a professor emeritus about some of the basic principles of science and one of the main lessons is: What is Life?

 The lesson lasted about half an hour and I was waiting, literally, waiting for that definition!
 That answer to what is life.
 I was eager for him to define life.

 Maybe it’ll come in a future lesson, I’ll let you know, but the lecturer went into Vitalism, chemical composition, water, carbon… she explained the complexity, the processes needed for life which I exposed in a previous post… but nothing answered the question!

 I want to give you an inkling of an answer in spite of its depth.
 One of the reasons being we’re hearing of scientists who have ‘created or generated life.’
 But is it really ‘life?’
 I’m not going to go into the details of such experiments but my answer would be that that they’ve certainly put together something that is living.
 But is this what Life, with a capital ‘L’, really is?

 Here’s how I’d define or describe life, be it plant, animal or human life:

 One point to keep in mind is that life comes from INorganic matter, the inanimate elements of the earth, those chemicals we find in the Periodic Table.
 Each of those approximate 100 elements, by itself, and even by mixing two or more together in any way shape or form, you will not get something living.
 There is absolutely no life whatsoever, no breathing, nothing that is an organ or possesses internal organs or can do anything whatsoever.
 You can get some acids and other compounds and even some amino acids have been obtained… but that is not life.